subhan97ahmed/subhan97ahmed/README.md

 - 👋 Hi, I’m @subhan97ahmed
 - 👀 I’m interested in AI
 - 🌱 I’m currently doing Computer Science
-- 💞️ I’m looking to collaborate on any real life problem solving project
+- 💞️ I’m looking to collaborate on any real world problem solving project
 - 📫 How to reach me on linkedin subhan09ahmed https://www.linkedin.com/in/subhan09ahmed/

 <!---